ivanitlearning/AWS-Associate-Courses/README.md

 - Range is either allocated by AWS as in you have no choice on which range to use, or you can select to use your own IPv6 addresses which you own.
 - IPv6 does not have private addresses, they are all routed as public by default.

-**Test notes:**

-* Need to add new IPv4 subnet first before creating IPv6 subnet.
-* Default IP addressing system is IPv4.
-Can support dual-stack mode or IPv4 only, but not IPv6 only.
-* Can't disable IPv4 support since this is default.

 #### 1.5.2.2.
 DNS provided by R53

 Available on the base IP address of the VPC + 2.